 Anxiety is a common and often debilitating condition affecting millions worldwide.
 For those with ADHD, the challenges of managing anxiety can be even more complex since the two conditions worsen the symptoms of one another.

 In recent years, many people have turned to Adderall as a potential treatment option not only for attention deficit hyperactivity disorder (ADHD) but also to relieve their anxiety symptoms.

 The relationship between anxiety and Adderall remains very complex, as it can alleviate or increase anxiety symptoms, depending on the individual.

-Does Adderall Help with Anxiety: Key Takeaways
+Does Adderall Help With Anxiety: Key Takeaways

-- What can people with ADHD do if Adderall doesn’t stop anxiety – With approval from a medical professional, you can pair Adderall with anxiety medication.
-On the flip side, you can use non-stimulant treatment for ADHD alongside anti-anxiety medicines and treatments if your doctor approves.
+- What people with ADHD can do if Adderall doesn’t stop anxiety: With approval from a medical professional, you can pair Adderall with anxiety medication.
+On the flip side, you can use non-stimulant treatment for ADHD alongside anti-anxiety medicines and treatments if your doctor approves

+Adderall works by considerably increasing the production of neurotransmitters like dopamine and norepinephrine.
 They are responsible for motivation, mental clarity, and optimal brain function .

 It’s essential to take Adderall under medical supervision so that a qualified professional can see how doses affect your ADHD symptoms and overall mental health and make adjustments if necessary.
 Unfortunately, many people illegally use Adderall as a study drug to improve their focus and productivity.

 Does Adderall Help With Anxiety?
 How It Affects People Without ADHD

 Adderall can cause the opposite effect on people who don’t have ADHD symptoms because they don’t have a neurotransmitter deficiency.
 While it can calm down people with ADHD and allow them to focus, many people who are illicitly taking Adderall have reported hyperactivity and heightened anxiety symptoms.